christopherobin/mage/README.md

 ### Installing MAGE

 The "npm install" command will have recreated a directory called "node_modules".
 We now have to install MAGE there.
-After cloning the Mithril repository, we'll install MAGE's dependencies, the same way we installed the game's dependencies.
+After cloning the MAGE repository, we'll install MAGE's dependencies, the same way we installed the game's dependencies.

 1. `cd node_modules`
 2. `git clone --branch develop git@github.com:Wizcorp/mage.git` or `git clone --branch develop https://github.com/Wizcorp/mage.git`